Emerson, Lake & Palmer: 1971–1974: Trilogy and Brain Salad Surgery

 From November 1973 to August 1974, the band toured North America and Europe which saw them carry almost 40 tons of equipment.
 On 6 April 1974, the band headlined the inaugural California Jam Festival at the Ontario Motor Speedway, California, to an attendance of 250,000 people.
 The show was filmed and broadcast across the US.
 These shows exhibited a mix of virtuoso musicianship and over-the-top performances which some criticised as excessive, such as Emerson playing a piano as it spun, suspended, end-over-end; Palmer playing on a rotating drum platform; and Emerson throwing a Hammond organ around the stage to create feedback.
 Emerson often used a knife, given to him by Lemmy Kilmister, who had roadied for the Nice, to force the keys on the organ to stay down.
-The tour was one of the top concert draws during for the 1973–1974 period.
+The tour was one of the top concert draws during the 1973–1974 period.
 Performances from Anaheim, California, were documented in the live album, Welcome Back, My Friends, to the Show That Never Ends ~ Ladies and Gentlemen, released in August 1974 as a triple LP.
 The album peaked at No. 5 in the UK and No. 4 in the US.